-Statement of compliance pursuant to section 161 of the German Stock Corporation Act (AktG)
+Statement of compliance pursuant to Section 161 of the German Stock Corporation Act (AktG)

-As a publicly listed corporation headquartered in Germany, corporate governance at Fraport AG primarily orients itself to German stock corporation law, capital market law, and the suggestions and recommendations of the German Corporate Governance Code (GCGC).
+As a publicly listed corporation headquartered in Germany, corporate governance at Fraport AG primarily orients itself to German stock corporation law, capital market law, and the suggestions and recommendations of the German Corporate Governance Code (GCGC) as amended.
+The GCGC is a major legal regulation for the management and supervision of German publicly listed companies and contains internationally and nationally recognized standards of good and responsible corporate governance in the form of principles, recommendations, and suggestions.
 There is no obligation to implement the suggestions and recommendations of the GCGC.
 However, under Section 161 of the AktG the Executive Board and the Supervisory Board are obliged to issue a statement of compliance and to report and justify any deviations from the recommendations of the GCGC.

-Statement of compliance with the GCGC of December 16, 2019
+Statement of compliance of December 17, 2020

-The Executive Board and the Supervisory Board last issued the following statement of compliance under Section 161 of the AktG on December 16, 2019:
+The Executive Board and the Supervisory Board last issued the following statement of compliance under Section 161 of the AktG on December 17, 2020:

-The last annual statement of compliance was issued on December 10, 2018.
-Since then, Fraport AG has complied and will continue to comply with the recommendations made by the Government Commission on the German Corporate Governance Code in the amended version of February 7, 2017 (GCGC), with the exception of the recommendations set forth in Section 5.4.1 (2) sentence 2 of the GCGC with regard to the specification of a regular limit of length of membership in the Supervisory Board.
+"The last annual statement of compliance was issued on December 16, 2019.
+Since then, Fraport AG has complied with the recommendations made by the Government Commission on the German Corporate Governance Code in the amended version of February 7, 2017 (GCGC 2017), with the exception of the recommendations set forth in Section 5.4.1 (2) sentence 2 GCGC 2017 with regard to the specification of a regular limit of length of membership in the Supervisory Board.